1. Your Contract is with Villas4You

 14. If we change or cancel your holiday

 It is unlikely that we will have to make any changes to your confirmed travel arrangements or cancel them, however we do start planning arrangements many months in advance.
 Occasionally, we may have to make changes and correct errors in the brochure or on the website and other details both before and after bookings have been confirmed.
 In the event of minor alterations, we will do our best to notify you before you travel.
 If a "significant change" (see below) or cancellation has to be made to your holiday arrangements we will notify you as soon as possible.
-You may then: a) accept the changed arrangements; b) accepting an offer of an alternative holiday of comparable standard from us, if available (we will refund any price difference if the alternative is of a lower value); or c) cancel your booking completely, in which case we will refund you all monies paid by you.
+You may then: a) accept the changed arrangements; b) accepting an offer of an alternative holiday with comparable facilities from us, if available (we will refund any price difference if the alternative is of a lower value); or c) cancel your booking completely, in which case we will refund you all monies paid by you.
 If we make a significant change or cancel less than 12 weeks before departure, we will also pay compensation as detailed below, except to infants:

 Period before departure that a significant change is notified to you:-